sergiosouzalima/hello-world-ruby/README.md

 hello-world-ruby
 ================

-* Main goal: docker image to test docker deployments
+* Main goal: docker image to test docker build, run & deployments

 How to use
 --------------